As a sales leader, have you ever color-coded your calendar to keep track of all your weekly meetings?

 The sales leader

-The sales leader on the other hand, when we talk about coaching, has to have some different parameters.
-The sales leader is the customer in this meeting.
+The sales leader on the other hand, when we talk about coaching, has to have some different parameters – the sales leader is the customer in this meeting.

-Of course, first and foremost, the sales leader has to be able to sit back and listen actively as the rep defines their numbers.
+First and foremost, the sales leader has to be able to sit back and listen actively as the rep defines their numbers.

-You have to be willing and ready to allow the sales rep to kick off these meetings, to patiently listen, and take diligent notes on whatever it is that they're saying.
-Because when you close out this meeting, you want to make sure your sales rep has something to go and act upon.
+As a sales leader, you have to be willing and ready to allow the sales rep to kick off these meetings, to patiently listen, and take diligent notes on whatever it is that they're saying.

-One of the last pieces is to begin every single meeting you have in your operating cadence by recapping the areas of opportunity from previous sessions.
+Finally, be sure to begin every single meeting you have in your operating cadence by recapping the areas of opportunity from previous sessions.

-For example, if our pipeline meetings are every first and third week of the month, at the end of my first pipeline meeting, I am asking my rep, "All right, Maggie, walk me through the areas you are going to focus on for your pipeline health before week three".
-I'm going to ask Maggie to run me through a mutual action plan of what she's expecting to do and what she needs help with.
+For example, if our pipeline meetings are every first and third week of the month, at the end of my first pipeline meeting, I am asking my rep:

-I'm going to kickoff meeting three with, "All right, Maggie, you told me you were going to go and execute upon this number of areas of opportunity within your pipeline.
-Talk to me about how it's going, and then let's get into the numbers".
+All right, Maggie, you told me you were going to go and execute upon this number of areas of opportunity within your pipeline.
+Talk to me about how it's going, and then let's get into the numbers.

 Everything has to come back around to whatever it is you spoke about before, or else the sales rep will believe you are not doing anything with the information from these meetings.